 The table shows how an apparent solution can be found using personal knowledge.
 You know, the kind you get from experience.
 But, as we move up the improvement ladder, we must learn more and more until we have learned all that is knowable in order to produce a new discovery.
 By using TRIZ you can cut through the source of knowledge climb and review only forty fundamental inventive principles.

 Remember our automotive engineer?
 We could use an inventive solution to design a new car that needs to travel well over 100 mile per gallon of gas.
 Instead of taking weight out we could eliminate the combustion engine and use a different energy system like a hydraulic engine using pressurized fluid.
 The fluid is pressurized when the car slows down and conserves the lost friction energy in a traditional braking system.
 The pressure is released to increase speed.
 A small generator is used to maintain the pressure.
 But would an automotive engineer think of using a hydraulic engine?
+This is why innovation is important.

 We have come full circle back to replication.
 In design it is possible to replicate using common design concepts like TRIZ to improve our ideas in a systematic way and not have to iterate through 10,000 different ideas to solve a problem.
 Design flows do differ from manufacturing or cash flows based on the principle of iteration, but we can also find solutions faster by replicating known theoretical solutions to continuously innovate and keep the design cycle moving.